-However, savvy travellers are able to make their money stretch a long way.
-By making certain choices, travelling in certain ways and generally thinking economically you too can make your money last on your journey the long-way round.
+However, savvy travelers are able to make their money stretch a long way.
+By making certain choices, traveling in certain ways and generally thinking economically you too can make your money last on your journey the long-way-round.

 Keep up to Date with Foreign Currency Exchange Rates

-Travelling from country to country can mean you get a little confused with just how much your pounds are worth.
-People tend to think that neighbouring countries have similar rates of exchange with British Pounds, but this isn’t always the case.
-For example, for every £1 in Chile you’ll get roughly 777 Chilean Pesos, but just across the border in Argentina you’ll get seven Argentine Pesos for your Pound.
+Traveling from country to country can mean you get a little confused with just how much your pounds are worth.
+People tend to think that neighboring countries have similar rates of exchange with British Pounds, but this isn’t always the case.
+For example, for every £1 in Chile you’ll get roughly 890 Chilean Pesos, but just across the border in Argentina, you’ll get 53 Argentine Pesos for your Pound.
 Knowing the latest exchange rate means you’ll avoid getting stung with huge taxi fares and over-priced trinkets.
 You can convert USD to GBP as well as hundreds of other currencies on Currencies Direct and you can even track changes in the exchange rate so you can stay up to date with the latest values.

 The Importance of USD